 As you age, your medical situations change, you go through different milestones in life, and you evolve your finances, it’s essential to consider whether your current power of attorney is appropriate, or if you need a new one.
 You can change or revoke the power of attorney at any time, which includes changing the agent.
 If changing anything, however, you should consider drafting a whole new document.

 Contact Estate Planning Attorney James Provenza

 Chicago IL estate planning attorney James C. Provenza has helped many individuals with their estate planning needs and their power of attorney documents.
 Through careful listening, expert knowledge of federal and state laws, and more, attorney Provenza can create a solid power of attorney while representing your case.
-For a free, no-obligation consultation with our Chicago-based law practice, call us today at (847) 729-3939.
+Call our Chicago-based law practice, at (847) 729-3939.